Koha backup is not only a technical task. It is the safety plan for your library system.

 Security Tips for Koha Backup Files

-Store backups in a protected directory:
+Create a protected backup directory:

 sudo chmod 700 /backups/koha